rust-lang/rust-wiki-backup/Doc-building-for-android.md

         make install

-    it will copy rustc binaries and libraries into /usr/local (or as defined with --prefix)
+    It will copy rustc binaries and libraries into /usr/local (or as defined with --prefix)

 5. How to cross compile